schambon/SimRunner/README.md

 ```

 * `enabled`: should we log results to MongoDB ? (default: `false`)
 * `connectionString`: MongoDB connection string.
 Does not have to be the same as the tested cluster (arguably, should not).
-This can be either the connection URI itself (e.g. `mongodb+srv://<user>:<pass>@cluster.xprv.mongodb.net`) or a reference to an environment variable.
 * `database`: database in which to store the reports
 * `collection`: collection in which to store the reports
 * `drop`: drop the collection? (default: `false`)